About your guide - Ryan Salzman

 - Coast Guard Certified Captain - 100 Ton Master License

-- Three time Lake Guntersville BFL Champion, FLW BFL Choo Choo DIV
+- Four Time BFL Champion, FLW BFL Choo Choo DIV

 - Owner, True Bass Fishing

 - Favorite Techniques - Swimbaits & Topwater Action

-My name is Ryan Salzmasn, and I am a 30 year old guy from North Alabama who is able to make a living bass fishing.
-I am a Captain in the Alabama National Guard.
-I have a beautiful wife and daughter, and an amazing support system that allows me to make a living doing what I love.
+My name is Ryan Salzmasn, and I am a 34 year old guy from North Alabama who is able to make a living bass fishing.
+I was a Captain in the Alabama National Guard.
+Had 10 years of service.

 I got started fishing at a very young age of about 5, my uncles started taking me fishing when I visited family in Wisconsin.
 I instantly became addicted to tricking fish into biting!
 My uncle Pete and I used to walk up and down a mile long stream through thick brush fishing night crawlers on the bottom.
 We would catch everything from suckers to 4lb largemouth!
 It was amazing how many fish were in this 15 yard wide stream!